-Relief unclenched in his chest when Wylie saw the energy in the old guy.
+Relief unclenched in his chest when he saw the determination in the old guy.
 He was a fighter, and he wasn’t dead yet.
-Wylie knelt down and reached to turn the homeowner to find the wound but flinched back when the man cried out and wrenched away.
+Wylie knelt down and reached to turn the homeowner to find the wound.
+He flinched back when the man cried out and wrenched away.

 “Chill.
 I’m not here to hurt you.
-My palms don’t cut like my scales do so…” Wylie trailed off when he noticed he was holding Diego’s gun.
+My palms don’t cut like my scales do so…” Wylie trailed off when he noticed he still was holding Diego’s gun.
 “Fuck,” he growled in exasperation.
 “I’m not going to shoot you either.
-I just didn’t want to leave it with that trigger happy fuck.
+I just didn’t want to leave it with that trigger-happy fuck.
 Hold on.”

-His eyes fixed on the man gasping on the floor, Wylie fished Diego’s cell from his pocket and dialed 911.
-As the phone rang, Wylie sank to his knees beside the man and sought out the source of all the blood.
-“Don’t—damn it,” Wylie muttered as blood gushed in a fresh wave down the man’s nightshirt when he carefully pushed him sideways.
+With eyes fixed on the man gasping on the floor, Wylie fished Diego’s cell from his pocket and dialed 911.
+As the phone rang, Wylie sank to his knees beside the homeowner and sought out the source of all the blood.
+“Don’t—damn it,” Wylie muttered.
+It didn’t matter how careful he turned him over, blood gushed in a fresh wave down the man’s nightshirt.
 It was bad, seriously bad.

 Wylie untied the sweatshirt from around his waist and wadded it up, then pressed it firmly to what he could only guess was the wound beneath the crimson soaked pajama shirt.
 Wylie’s nose wrinkled as his hand grew slick with blood.
 He glanced at the man’s face, but there was no fight left in him.
 Either the old guy was too exhausted from blood loss, or he figured out he was helping.
 The homeowner tried to clutch the material to his chest to stop the flow of blood, but his hands were shaking too much, lacking any strength.